Elective unit, Intensive

 This unit will explore a broad range of personal, professional and ethical issues common in pastoral ministry, offering students an opportunity to engage in a reflexive process on pastoral practice.
 The unit will emphasise the interrelatedness of theory and practice in ministry, and the intersection of the personal and the professional.
 It will focus on issues such as: personal calling and discernment; personal virtues and professional skills as foundations to ethical practice; professional ethics; ethical decision making; confidentiality; professional boundaries, power and trust; and potential areas of professional misconduct.
 The unit will also focus on the significance of reflection, professional consultation and supervision in the maintenance of a compassionate and just ministry, and ministerial and spiritual health and wellbeing.

-- analyse current research on healthy, ethical formation and practice, and reflect on this understanding for personal pastoral practice.
+6. demonstrate a critical understanding of current research on healthy, ethical formation and practice, and reflect on this understanding for personal pastoral practice

 *Gula, Richard M. Just Ministry: Professional Ethics for Pastoral Ministers.
 New York: Paulist Press, 2010.

 Anderson, Ray S. Spiritual Caregiving as Secular Sacrament: A Practical Theology for Professional Caregivers.
-London: Jessica Kingsley Publishers, 2003.
+London: Jessica Kingsley, 2003.

-Carroll, Michael, and Maria C. Gilbert.
+Carroll, M., and M. C. Gilbert.
 On Being a Supervisee: Creating Learning Partnerships.
-London: Vakuni Publishing, 2011.
+London: Vakuni, 2011.

 Carroll, Michael, and Elisabeth Shaw.
 Ethical Maturity in the Helping Professions: Making Difficult Life and Work Decisions.
-London: Jessica Kingsley Publishers, 2013.
+London: Jessica Kingsley, 2013.

-Corey, Gerald, M. S. Corey and Patrick Callanan.
+Corey, Gerald, M. S. Corey, and Patrick Callanan.
 Issues and Ethics in the Helping Professions.
 9th ed.
-Sydney, NSW: Cengage Learning, 2014.
+Sydney: Cengage Learning, 2014.

 Davys, Allyson, and Liz Beddoe.
 Best Practice in Professional Supervision: A Guide for the Helping Professions.
-London: Jessica Kingsley Publishers, 2010.
+London: Jessica Kingsley, 2010.

-Estadt, Barry K., John R. Compton and Melvin Blanchette, eds.
+Estadt, Barry K., John R. Compton, and Melvin Blanchette, eds.
 The Art of Clinical Supervision: A Pastoral Counseling Perspective.
-Eugene, OR: Wipf & Stock, 2005.
+Eugene, OR: Wipf and Stock, 2005.

 Fook, Jan, and Fiona Gardner.
 Practising Critical Reflection: A Resource Handbook.
-Milton Keynes, UK: Open University Press, 2008.
+Milton Keynes: Open University Press, 2008.

 Lynch, Gordon.
-Pastoral Care & Counselling.
-Ethics in Practice, edited by Tim Bond.
-London: Sage Publications, 2002.
+Pastoral Care and Counselling.
+Ethics in Practice.
+Series editor Tim Bond.
+London: Sage, 2002.